Nearshore Fishes

 Several non-CDFW studies are currently being conducted within the Carmel Bay area as well.
 One particular study by Rick Starr at Moss Landing Marine Laboratory also collects data on fishes using similar methods at Pt.
 Lobos State Marine Reserve (SMR).
 Closed to all fishing since 1973, data collected at Pt.
 Lobos SMR will provide a useful gauge with which to compare the nearby Pinnacles site as it is monitored over time.

-Trapping and Mark-Recapture of Nearshore Fishes in Carmel Bay
+Nearshore Fishes at Carmel Bay

 Updated June 30, 2011